Latest released products

 Scientific methods and influencing factors for sensitivity measurement

-Transducer principle: condenser microphones (including electret microphones) have thin diaphragms and are sensitive to electric fields, resulting in sensitivity values typically ranging from -40 dB to -30 dB (10 to 30 mV/Pa). dynamic microphones, which operate based on electromagnetic induction, have lower sensitivity values (-60 dB to -50 dB, approximately 1 to 3 mV/Pa).
+Transducer principle: condenser microphone (including electret microphone) have thin diaphragms and are sensitive to electric fields, resulting in sensitivity values typically ranging from -40 dB to -30 dB (10 to 30 mV/Pa). dynamic microphone, which operate based on electromagnetic induction, have lower sensitivity values (-60 dB to -50 dB, approximately 1 to 3 mV/Pa).

-Physical size: Large-diaphragm microphones have a larger sound energy capture area, resulting in higher sensitivity, making them suitable for detailed recording; small-diaphragm microphones are better suited for high-sound-pressure environments.
+Physical size: Large-diaphragm microphone have a larger sound energy capture area, resulting in higher sensitivity, making them suitable for detailed recording; small-diaphragm microphone are better suited for high-sound-pressure environments.

-Circuit design: Electret microphones with built-in JFET amplifiers can enhance output, but it is important to note that fluctuations in supply voltage can significantly alter sensitivity.
+Circuit design: Electret microphone with built-in JFET amplifiers can enhance output, but it is important to note that fluctuations in supply voltage can significantly alter sensitivity.

-Typical correlation between microphones types and sensitivity performance
+Typical correlation between microphone types and sensitivity performance

-Condenser microphones (including electret) are preferred for vocal and instrumental recording in studios due to their high sensitivity (-40 dB to -30 dB) and flat Frequency Response, particularly excelling in capturing weak sound sources.
+Condenser microphone (including electret) are preferred for vocal and instrumental recording in studios due to their high sensitivity (-40 dB to -30 dB) and flat frequency response, particularly excelling in capturing weak sound sources.
 However, high sensitivity also makes them susceptible to wind noise and airflow disturbances, necessitating the use of a windscreen.

-Dynamic microphones, with their lower sensitivity (-60 dB to -50 dB), excel in live performances and high-pressure environments: they are less prone to distortion from large dynamic signals and have a robust, impact-resistant design.
-For example, vocal microphones at concerts must withstand the high sound pressure generated by the proximity effect.
+Dynamic microphone, with their lower sensitivity (-60 dB to -50 dB), excel in live performances and high-pressure environments: they are less prone to Distortion from large dynamic signals and have a robust, impact-resistant design.
+For example, vocal microphone at concerts must withstand the high sound pressure generated by the proximity effect.

-Aluminum ribbon microphones, though the least sensitive and most fragile, offer superior transient response and are indispensable in specific professional recording scenarios (such as brass instruments).
+Aluminum ribbon microphone, though the least sensitive and most fragile, offer superior transient response and are indispensable in specific professional recording scenarios (such as brass instruments).

 The dialectical relationship between sensitivity and signal-to-noise ratio (SNR) and application strategies

-While high-sensitivity microphones can enhance signal gain, they may also amplify circuit noise and environmental noise, leading to reduced SNR.
-For example, in a noisy conference room, a -35dB microphones may produce clearer speech output than a -28dB model, as the latter is more prone to picking up background interference such as air conditioning noise.
+While high-sensitivity microphone can enhance signal gain, they may also amplify circuit noise and environmental noise, leading to reduced SNR.
+For example, in a noisy conference room, a -35dB microphone may produce clearer speech output than a -28dB model, as the latter is more prone to picking up background interference such as air conditioning noise.

 Professional selection requires balancing scene requirements:

-Low-noise environments (recording studios, anechoic chambers): Prioritize high-sensitivity + high-SNR microphones to maximize signal detail reproduction.
+Low-noise environments (recording studios, anechoic chambers): Prioritize high-sensitivity + high-SNR microphone to maximize signal detail reproduction.

-High-noise environments (stages, outdoors): microphones with medium to low sensitivity can suppress background noise, and directional designs (such as supercardioid) can further improve the signal-to-noise ratio.
+High-noise environments (stages, outdoors): microphone with medium to low sensitivity can suppress background noise, and directional designs (such as supercardioid) can further improve the signal-to-noise ratio.

-microphones sensitivity selection for recording must match the characteristics of the sound source.
-When recording acoustic instruments like classical guitars, condenser microphones with high sensitivity (e.g., -32 dB) can capture string overtones; however, for electric guitar amplifier pickup, dynamic microphones (e.g., SM58, -54.5 dB) are needed to avoid overload.
-In close-talking scenarios (such as podcast voiceovers), note that high-sensitivity microphones are prone to “popping” sounds caused by mouth airflow.
+microphone sensitivity selection for recording must match the characteristics of the sound source.
+When recording acoustic instruments like classical guitars, condenser microphone with high sensitivity (e.g., -32 dB) can capture string overtones; however, for electric guitar amplifier pickup, dynamic microphone (e.g., SM58, -54.5 dB) are needed to avoid overload.
+In close-talking scenarios (such as podcast voiceovers), note that high-sensitivity microphone are prone to “popping” sounds caused by mouth airflow.
 It is recommended to use a pop filter or select a model with moderate sensitivity (-42 dB to -38 dB).

 At the system integration level, sensitivity directly affects preamplifier gain design.
-For example, a -50dB dynamic microphones requires approximately 10dB more gain than a -40dB condenser microphones.
-If the mixing console's gain margin is insufficient, it will limit the dynamic range.
-Digital microphones have a uniform sensitivity of -26dBFS (at 94dB SPL), with full scale corresponding to 120dB SPL.
+For example, a -50dB dynamic microphone requires approximately 10dB more gain than a -40dB condenser microphone.
+If the mixing console's gain margin is insufficient, it will limit the Dynamic Range.
+Digital microphone have a uniform sensitivity of -26dBFS (at 94dB SPL), with full scale corresponding to 120dB SPL.
 Ensure that the rear-end ADC dynamic range is matched.

-Detailed Explanation of dBV and dBFS in Analog and Digital microphones
+Detailed Explanation of dBV and dBFS in Analog and Digital microphone

-When selecting a microphones, sensitivity is a very critical technical parameter.
-It helps you assess the microphones's ability to convert sound signals into electrical signals.
-However, many users are confused by the units of sensitivity, particularly the difference between dBV used for analog microphones and dBFS used for digital microphones.
+When selecting a microphone, sensitivity is a very critical technical parameter.
+It helps you assess the microphone's ability to convert sound signals into electrical signals.
+However, many users are confused by the units of sensitivity, particularly the difference between dBV used for analog microphone and dBFS used for digital microphone.

-For analog microphones, sensitivity is typically expressed in dBV (decibels relative to 1 volt).
-This unit indicates the voltage output of the microphones under standard test conditions.
+For analog microphone, sensitivity is typically expressed in dBV (decibels relative to 1 volt).
+This unit indicates the voltage output of the microphone under standard test conditions.

 For example:

-If an analog condenser microphones has a sensitivity of -40 dBV, it will output approximately 10 millivolts (mV) of voltage at 94 dB SPL.
+If an analog condenser microphone has a sensitivity of -40 dBV, it will output approximately 10 millivolts (mV) of voltage at 94 dB SPL.

 The closer the value is to 0, the higher the sensitivity; the more negative the value, the lower the sensitivity.

-High-sensitivity analog microphones are suitable for quiet environments such as recording studios and vocal recording;
+High-sensitivity analog microphone are suitable for quiet environments such as recording studios and vocal recording;

-low-sensitivity microphones are more suitable for high-sound-pressure environments such as drum kits and guitar amplifiers to prevent overload distortion.
+low-sensitivity microphone are more suitable for high-sound-pressure environments such as drum kits and guitar amplifiers to prevent overload distortion.

-With the development of digital audio devices, digital microphones (such as MEMS microphones) are becoming increasingly common, especially in smart speakers, headphones, and IoT devices.
-The sensitivity of such microphones is typically expressed in dBFS (decibels relative to full scale).
+With the development of digital audio devices, digital microphone (such as MEMS microphone) are becoming increasingly common, especially in smart speakers, headphones, and IoT devices.
+The sensitivity of such microphone is typically expressed in dBFS (decibels relative to full scale).

 0 dBFS represents the maximum output value of the digital system, and any sound below this value is represented as a negative number.

-For example, a digital microphones outputs -26 dBFS at 94 dB SPL, meaning its digital signal strength is 26 dB lower than the system's maximum value.
+For example, a digital microphone outputs -26 dBFS at 94 dB SPL, meaning its digital signal strength is 26 dB lower than the system's maximum value.

 This representation allows engineers to directly assess the dynamic range of the digital signal without considering the effects of preamplifiers or voltage changes.